takakobem/github-release-example/README.md

 ![Workflow permissions](./assets/img/Screenshot_2023-09-24_at_19.07.52.png)

-### Run workflow
+### Create a merge PR with template

 You can run the workflow in `Actions` > `Create a release pull-request` as the following,

 ![Run workflow with plain action](./assets/img/Screenshot_2023-09-24_at_19.09.28.png)

+### Create a release PR with release-please

-Also you can run the workflow `Create a release pull-request via release-please-cli` as below,
+You can run the workflow `Create a release pull-request via release-please-cli` as below,

 ![Run workflow with release-please](./assets/img/Screenshot_2023-09-24_at_21.59.54.png)

 ### Troubleshooting